 6. The field is experiencing steady growth

-The BLS projects employment of HR specialists to increase at a rate of seven percent through 2029, which is faster than average for all occupations.
+The Bureau of Labor Statistics (BLS) projects employment of HR specialists to increase at a rate of seven percent through 2029, which is faster than average for all occupations.
 This career field, barring the unexpected, projects to be anchored on steady ground for years to come.
 Companies will continue needing recruiters, benefits specialists and other HR personnel as they grow.
 HR plays a fundamental role in a business’s operations, and that doesn’t appear likely to change any time soon.

 7. You’ll feel gratification from solving problems

 Do you ever feel like you see trouble coming before everyone else does?
 In this position, spotting and addressing a problem area is going to pay off.
 HR pros are on the frontlines of employee problem-solving.
 Because of this, they have the opportunity to smooth out organizational kinks before they become company-wide knots.

 “It’s really gratifying to see employees go from being frustrated because they’re having a problem with their manager to feeling productive and appreciated,” Speigel says.

 8. You’ll get to welcome the rookies